ericabxy/starship-design-system/docs/_basic_rules/ScreenGenerator.md

 Screen Generator
 ----------------

-Screens are electromagnetic field generators used to disrupt and dissipate incoming [beam battery](MainBattery) fire.
-Active screens reduce the damage scored by each [beam die](BeamDice) rolled.
+Screens are electromagnetic field generators used to disrupt and dissipate incoming [main battery](MainBattery) fire.
+Active screens reduce the damage scored by each die rolled.

 Symbols:
 ![](/assets/screen-generator.svg)